 - Consent categories/purposes (e.g., “stats”, “marketing”)

-- Vendor set / vendor list identifier (important if you use TCF / many vendors)
+- Vendor set / vendor list identifier (important for sites that show ads to visitors)

-- A copy of the texts from the consent banner and policy version (or a hash and ID of the text, if it is stored separately)
+- A copy of the texts from the consent banner and the privacy policy (or a hash and ID of the text, if it is stored separately)

 - Country where the choice was made (because privacy regulations differ by region)

-- A consent ID you can look up later (usually also saved in a cookie – this is the ID that I talked about in the previous section)
+- A consent ID (usually also saved in a cookie – this is the cookie I talked about in the previous section)

 - And, optionally, for added security, records of tracking configuration – to show that your tools respected consent preferences.